Custom CRM: functionality, development process & implementation guidelines

 Data management costs

-for cleansing, storage, modeling, and migration
+for cleansing, storage, modeling, and data migration

-Development team composition
+Development team members

 including designers, front-end and back-end developers, QA engineers, etc.